lewisExternal/apolloDuckCanalBoatPricing/README.md

 "The first one is global interpretability — the collective SHAP values can show how much each predictor contributes, either positively or negatively, to the target variable.
 This is like the variable importance plot but it is able to show the positive or negative relationship for each variable with the target (see the SHAP value plot below)"

+REF:

 [https://towardsdatascience.com/explain-your-model-with-the-shap-values-bc36aac4de3d](https://towardsdatascience.com/explain-your-model-with-the-shap-values-bc36aac4de3d)

 The script will save the summary plot to src/modeling/summary_plot.png

+The most significant features of the model can be seen within the below (from the dataset provided).

 ![alt text](https://github.com/lewisExternal/apolloDuckCanalBoatPricing/blob/main/src/modeling/summary_plot.png?raw=true)